Dasharo/docs/docs/variants/asus_kgpe_d16/dasharo-compatibility/usb-detect.md

 **Expected result**

-The `USB_STICK` is visible and confirms successful detection after warmboot.
+The `USB_STICK` entry is visible which confirms successful detection after warmboot.

 ### USB001.003 USB detect and boot after system reboot

 **Test description**

-This test aims to verify that the DUT properly detects USB device after system reboot.
-In this test case powering on/off is done by RTE relay.
+This test aims to verify that the DUT properly detects USB device after system reboot (reboot performed by relevant command).
 This test case may be re-done several times to specify the platform and connection stability.

 **Test configuration data**